 25 Jan Improving Athletic Performance With Bikram Hot Yoga

-With a number of prominent professional sports personalities such as LeBron James, Floyd Mayweather Jr., Serena Williams and David Beckham who regularly practice Hot 26 yoga as an addition to their regular training, a large amount of research into the claims originally made by Bikram has been done over the last decade, focussing not only on the benefits of Hot 26 for general practitioners, but the benefits of Hot 26 for athletes of all levels and disciplines.
+With a number of prominent professional sports personalities such as LeBron James, Floyd Mayweather Jr., Serena Williams and David Beckham regularly practicing Hot 26 yoga as an addition to their regular training, a large amount of research into the claims originally made by Bikram has been done over the last decade.
+Research focussing not only on the benefits of Hot 26 for general practitioners, but the benefits of Hot 26 for athletes of all levels and disciplines.

 The biggest factor for Hot 26 to be effective is the heated environment.
-The studio is warmed to around 38*c with 40% humidity; while this exposure to heat can be intimidating the body actually undergoes physiological adaptations known as “hyperthermic conditioning” in the studio which helps to improve performance and endurance dramatically and is great for athletes.
+The studio is warmed to around 38*c with 40% humidity*; and while this exposure to heat can be intimidating the body actually undergoes physiological adaptations known as “hyperthermic conditioning” in the studio which helps to improve performance and endurance dramatically and this is a great benefit for athletes.

 *A great tip for reducing the heat intimidation of your first class or two is to prepare before class.
 Come hydrated, dress appropriately and take a savasana break if necessary.

 According to the Korey Stringer Institute, hyperthermic conditioning (or “heat acclimation”) is defined as “a complex series of changes or adaptations that occur in response to heat stress in a controlled environment”, and a Bikram studio is one of the most controlled environments you will find in yoga.
-The temperature, humidity and sequence is the same each and every time you come to practice, allowing you to create a benchmark to notice the changes as they happen, and even with this control your practice will never be the same two days running.
+The temperature, humidity and sequence is optimised to be the same each and every time you come to practice, allowing you to create a benchmark to be able to notice the changes as they happen.
+And even with this control you will still find that your practice will never be the same two days running.

 “Hyperthermic conditioning optimizes blood flow to the heart, skeletal muscles, skin, and other tissues because it increases plasma volume.
 This leads to endurance enhancements in your next workout or race when your core body temperature is once again elevated.”– Rhonda Perciavalle Patrick, Ph.D